zacfukuda/graphql-mongo/Basic/README.md

 - `yarn query`: Retrieves data from database.
 - `yarn query2`: Does same as `query` script.
-- `yarn mutate`: Adds new data to database.
+- `yarn mutation`: Adds new data to database.
-- `yarn mutate2`: Does same as `mutate`.
+- `yarn mutation2`: Does the same as `mutation`.
-- `yarn mutateRemove`: Remove particular data(one document) that matches arguments from database.
+- `yarn mutationRemove`: Remove particular data(one document) that matches arguments from database.
-- mutateRemove2: Does same as `mutateRemove`.
+- mutationRemove2: Does the same as `mutationRemove`.

 ```bash
 $ yarn SCRIPT